 A furnace is a more powerful heating system

 and is critical for certain chillier climates.
 That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As odd as it sounds, during cooler temperatures, a heat pump is intended to extract heat from the outdoors and use it to warm the inside air.
-Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but in exceptionally cold climates there is not enough heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be great during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+As strange as it sounds, during cold weather, a heat pump is designed to extract heat from the outside air and use it to heat the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to operate correctly, but in exceptionally cold climates there is not enough heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but extra land must be available in order to install the needed piping for a geothermal system.
+In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for specific northern regions, but extra land must be available in order to install the needed piping for a geothermal system.